 “How’s this going to help my skin?!” he cried.

-But he’s a science nerd and Jennifer gave him an earful (I have that effect on people).
+But he’s a science nerd, and Jennifer gave him an earful (I have that effect on people).
 Her husband took matters into his own hands and started researching astaxanthin himself.
-Once he discovered how astaxanthin can protect the skin, bringing with it all the helpful effects of antioxidants, plus literally being good for the environment, he was hooked.
-Now he won’t leave home without it.
+Once he discovered how astaxanthin can protect the skin, bringing with it all the helpful effects of antioxidants and being good for the environment, he was hooked.
+Now, he won’t leave home without it.

 An Email I Received From Lily in Santa Monica, CA:

 “I adore the antioxidant serum.
-I have been using it regularly since we spoke and I haven’t burned on my face, yet I retain a brighter glow.
+I have been using it regularly since we spoke, and I haven’t burned on my face, yet I retain a brighter glow.
 Additionally, I was away on vacation and scraped my arm badly.
-I didn't bring any first aid supplies but had my toiletries with me.
+I didn't bring any first aid supplies but had my toiletries.
 Long story short, I used the antioxidant serum as a sort of skin food healing salve, and it healed rapidly with minimal scarring.
 Thought you might appreciate the testimonial.”